camurriusu/Shoutout/README.md

 </div>
 {% endblock %}
 ```
 You might be wondering what `LinkCol` (in the `Contacts` class) means.
-It is similar to a `Col` object as it has it's own header ('Send'), but in each row *`send`* is a link to `sendto.html`:
+It is similar to a `Col` object as it has it's own header ('Send'), but in each row `send` is a link to `sendto.html`:

 ![LinkCol](docs/sendlink.PNG)

-When you click `Send`, you will be redirected to `sendto.html` where you can write a message to the user who shared the same row as the 'Send' you clicked:
+When you click `Send`, you will be redirected to `sendto.html` where you can write a message to the user who shares the same row as the 'Send' you clicked:

 ![Send to user](docs/sendto.PNG)